Johnny Thunders: Early life and career

-Post-New York Dolls

 The Heartbreakers

-Thunders formed The Heartbreakers with former New York Dolls drummer Jerry Nolan and former Television bassist Richard Hell.
-Walter Lure, former guitarist for the New York City punk band The Demons joined them soon after.
+Thunders formed the Heartbreakers with former New York Dolls drummer Jerry Nolan and former Television bassist Richard Hell.
+Walter Lure, former guitarist for the New York City punk band the Demons, joined them soon after.
 After conflict arose between Thunders and Hell, Hell left to form Richard Hell and the Voidoids and was replaced by Billy Rath.
-With Thunders leading the band, the Heartbreakers toured America before going to the UK to join the Sex Pistols, The Clash and The Damned on the Anarchy Tour.
+With Thunders leading the band, the Heartbreakers toured America before going to the UK to join the Sex Pistols, the Clash and the Damned on the Anarchy Tour.
 The group stayed in the UK throughout 1977, where their popularity was significantly greater than in the U.S., particularly among punk bands.

-While in the UK they were signed to Track Records and released their only official studio album, L.A.M.F., an abbreviation for "Like A Mother Fucker".
+While in the UK, they were signed to Track Records and released their only official studio album, L.A.M.F.
+(1977), an abbreviation for "Like A Mother Fucker".
 L.A.M.F. was received positively by critics, but was criticised for its poor production.
-Displeased with the production, the band members were competing with one other, mixing and remixing the record, culminating in drummer Jerry Nolan quitting in November 1977.
+Displeased with the production, the band members individually remixed the record, a competition which culminated in drummer Jerry Nolan quitting in November 1977.
 Shortly thereafter, the Heartbreakers disbanded.

-Solo, Gang War and Heartbreakers reunion
+Solo career, Gang War and Heartbreakers reunions

 Thunders stayed in London and recorded the first of a number of solo albums, beginning with So Alone in 1978.
 The drug-fuelled recording sessions featured a core band of Thunders, bassist Phil Lynott, drummer Paul Cook and guitarist Steve Jones, with guest appearances from Chrissie Hynde, Steve Marriott, Walter Lure, Billy Rath and Peter Perrett.
 The CD version of the album contains four bonus tracks, including the single "Dead or Alive" and a cover of the early Marc Bolan song "The Wizard".

-Soon afterwards, Thunders moved back to the US, joining former Heartbreakers Walter Lure, Billy Rath and sometimes Jerry Nolan for gigs at Max's Kansas City.
+Soon afterwards, Thunders moved back to the US, joining former Heartbreakers Walter Lure, Billy Rath and sometimes Jerry Nolan for gigs at Max's Kansas City venue in New York City.
 Around this time Thunders played a small number of gigs at London's The Speakeasy Club with a line up including Cook and Jones, Henri Paul on bass and Judy Nylon and Patti Palladin (Snatch) as back up vocalists.

 In late 1979, Thunders moved to Detroit with his wife Julie and began performing in a band called Gang War.
 Other members included John Morgan, Ron Cooke, Philippe Marcade and former MC5 guitarist Wayne Kramer.
 They recorded several demos and performed live several times before disbanding.
 Zodiac Records released an EP of their demos in 1987.
-In 1990 they also released an album titled Gang War, which was credited to Thunders and Kramer.
+In 1990 they also released a live album titled Gang War, which was credited to Thunders and Kramer.

-During the early 1980s, Thunders re-formed The Heartbreakers for various tours; the group recorded their final album, Live at the Lyceum, in 1984.
+During the early 1980s, Thunders re-formed the Heartbreakers for various tours; the group recorded their final album, Live at the Lyceum, in 1984.
 The concert was also filmed and released as a video and later a DVD titled Dead Or Alive.